Chief Official White House Photographer

 The official White House photographer is a senior position appointed by the president of the United States to cover the president's official day-to-day duties.
 There have been twelve official White House photographers.
 Since the beginning of the second presidency of Donald Trump, the position is currently occupied by Daniel Torok.

 The first official White House photographer was Cecil W. Stoughton, appointed by John F. Kennedy.
 Previously, official photographs had been taken by various military photographers.
 In the aftermath of Kennedy's assassination, it was Stoughton who was behind the lens for the iconic picture of Lyndon B. Johnson's inauguration on Air Force One, alongside Kennedy's widow, Jacqueline.
 Although Stoughton stayed on as a White House photographer for the next two years, it was Johnson's personal photographer, Yoichi Okamoto, who succeeded him in the role.
 For the first time ever, Okamoto was allowed access to the Oval Office.

 Oliver F. Atkins was the official photographer for Richard Nixon, but was often restricted from taking photographs.
 However, Atkins' photograph of President Nixon and Elvis Presley is the most requested from the Library of Congress.
 The relationship between David Hume Kennerly and Gerald Ford was far more positive, as the official White House photographer returned to full-time activity.
 Kennerly's photograph of President Ford petting his Golden Retriever Liberty is arguably his most well known photograph from this era.

 Jimmy Carter offered the job to Stanley Tretick, but was turned down by the photojournalist, who stated: "I didn't feel he wanted an intimate, personal photographer around him".
 As a result, Carter did not have a personal photographer, and it was not until 1981 that the official White House photographer came back.
 During Ronald Reagan's first term as President, the official photographer was Michael Evans.
 However, during his second term, new Chief of Staff Don Regan decided that all the White House photographers should have equal access (including Pete Souza, who was a staffer at the time), so no one was designated as Reagan's official photographer.
-Evans, who was leaving his post, was unhappy about not being succeeded and fired off a telegram to express his disapproval, to which Regan quickly replied, adamant in his decision.
+Evans, who was leaving his post, was unhappy about not being succeeded and fired off a telegram to express his disapproval, to which Reagan quickly replied, adamant in his decision.
 For George H. W. Bush's term as president, he appointed David Valdez.
 His most well known photograph was for Life, where Bush and his wife Barbara were in bed together, surrounded by their grandchildren.